 Most of the streambank miles were stable or moderately stabile (80%-97%), though portions of each stream had areas of severely eroding bank.
 Some of these areas had 7-foot-high vertical eroding banks.
 In some areas, much of this damage is suspected to have occurred during a severe (100 yr event+) rainfall event in June 2008, which caused increases in stream entrenchment within stream corridors that already had significant sediment accumulation from decades of upland erosion.

 The streams are transitioning thru a natural re-stabilization process of bank collapse and erosion, which takes years to decades to naturally stabilize.
 Other areas experience erosion because of a lack of root structure in the bank due to mature forest canopies shading preferable forb/grass species, and invasion of shallow rooted invasive species.

+Also, the following summary of streambank conditions in the watershed is from DNR’s 2017 Targeted Watershed Assessment for Green Lake Report: